Drawing Trees with Perfect Angular Resolution and Polynomial Area

 This drawing of $P$ realizes the angle $\alpha(v_i)$ between any two heavy edges $e_{i-1}$ and $e_i$ (property~\ref{item:lom:angres}).
-Note that for the edge from $v_k$ to its parent we can only reserve a stub whose tangent at $v_k$ has a fixed slope (property~\ref{item:lom:light}).
+For the edge from $v_k$ to its parent $u$ we can only reserve a stub whose tangent at $v_k$ has a fixed slope (property~\ref{item:lom:light}).
+The only information that we have about the edge $v_k u$ is that it belongs to the family $\mathcal{F}_k$ of arcs that intersect the circle $\hat{C}_k$ and have the given tangent at $v_k$.
+This ambiguity does not cause problems in the subsequent steps though, and hence we can reserve all of the possible arcs simultaneously.
 Figure~\ref{fig:heavy-lombardi} shows an example.

-Note that each edge $e_i$ is contained in the annulus between $C_i$ and $C_{i+1}$ and thus does not intersect any other edge of the heavy path or any disk other than $D_i$ and $D_{i+1}$ (property~\ref{item:lom:edges}).
-Furthermore, the disk $D$ with radius $r=2\sum_{i=1}^k r_i$ indeed contains all the disks $D_1, \ldots, D_k$ (property~\ref{item:lom:area}). \end{proof}
+Each edge $e_i$ is contained in the annulus between $C_i$ and $C_{i+1}$ and thus does not intersect any other edge of the heavy path or any disk other than $D_i$ and $D_{i+1}$ (property~\ref{item:lom:edges}).
+Furthermore, the disk $D$ with radius $r=2\sum_{i=1}^k r_i$ indeed contains all the disks $D_1, \ldots, D_k$ (property~\ref{item:lom:area}).